skip to content

 • any safeguarding measures should be the least interventionist and least intrusive

-• community education and awareness raising are priorities for the Unit.
+• community education and awareness raising are priorities for the Unit

-Who is a vulnerable adult?
+Who is a relevant adult?

 What is abuse?

-• physical, sexual, emotional or psychological abuse
+• psychological or emotional abuse

-• financial abuse or exploitation
+• sexual abuse

 • neglect

-What is is decision-making capacity?
+What is decision-making capacity?

 A person will be taken to have impaired decision-making capacity in respect of a particular decision if the person is not capable of [s 5(2)]: